Thursday, May 18, 2017

 Outdoor Fun in the Sun

-- Erin - I like going to the cut-outs at Moores Creek State Recreation Area at Monroe Lake.The local sailing association is right there so you can check out all the sailboats coming and going.
+The cut-outs at Moore's Creek State Recreation Area is a unique spot at Monroe Lake.The local sailing association is right there so you can check out all the sailboats coming and going.
 It's a great place to have a picnic, get in the water, or just catch some sun.
-Plenty of parking and restrooms on-site.
+There are plenty of parking spots and restrooms on-site.

 This is a newer walking/running/biking trail that runs from Karst Farm Park (off of Airport Road) at the south to Vernal Pike at the north, where it ties in with the new Northwest YMCA (an additional phase has begun to continue north, but is not completed).
 The 3.8-mile surface is asphalt, there are several hills to make it challenging at times and several areas to stop and take a break with benches created out of local limestone.
 The signage at each rest area is helpful to get your bearings and there are also historical facts at about the area so you can learn and burn!

 Get ready for epic weekends of camping and boating on Monroe Lake.
 Cook out and chill at your campsite on a Friday night and then head to Lake Monroe Boat Rental (short drive from your campsite) with your crew for a day out on a pontoon party boat.
 After a long day of boating it was great not to have to drive far as we headed back to our campsite for one more night.
 We highly recommend reserving boats & campsites as far in advance as possible to get the best options.
 Our favorite campsites are a little farther away from everyone and are close to the edge of the water.

 The splash pad here is so awesome for families, with fun water features to help you cool off and a huge playground, and it's free.
 Cascades Park is great too with a mega playground and some fun shaded trails that lead to a waterfall.